-Over the course of two years, this tax-free allowance – also known as the Capital Gains Tax Annual Exempt Amount – will have decreased by over 75%.
-While this is not technically a tax hike, as the tax rates you pay remain the same, it does mean that over a quarter of a million investors will be pulled into paying Capital Gains Tax (CGT) for the first time, according to investment experts AJ Bell, and those who were already paying will have to cough up even more.
+This increase is a bitter blow for those planning to sell assets imminently, especially given recent reductions in the CGT allowance.
+Over the course of the past two years, this allowance – also known as the Capital Gains Tax Annual Exempt Amount – has decreased by over 75%.
+This has meant that an estimated quarter of a million investors have been pulled into paying Capital Gains Tax (CGT) for the first time, according to investment experts AJ Bell, and those who were already paying will have to cough up even more.

-If changes to the CGT Annual Exempt Amount are poised to affect you, read on to find out a few ways you might be able to mitigate the impact of these cuts and legitimately shield your gains from the taxman.
+Read on to find out a few ways you might be able to mitigate the impact of higher tax rates and legitimately shield your gains from the taxman.

 Get your free no-obligation pension consultation